BeSpunky/angular-google-maps/wiki/Programmatic-Control.md

 # Custom Data
 Regardless of their type, every wrapper has a `custom` property which you can use for anything.
 This might serve you well for storing an entity, a configuration, or an id.

 This is extremely useful when handling large amounts of overlays.
-Once you associated an entity with a wrapper instance, you simply extract it from the emitter when an event was triggered and work on entity. **No need for keeping track of your objects, or scanning your arrays to find the relevant object.**
+Once you associated an entity with a wrapper instance, you simply extract it from the emitter when an event was triggered and work on that entity. **No need for keeping track of your objects, or scanning your arrays to find the relevant object.**

 Here's an example: